 Nonprofit board governance: The path to nonprofit success

 Across the globe, nonprofit boards are being challenged in new ways, and board governance is more important today than ever.
-Through a recent study Board Governance: The Path to Nonprofit Success by HLB firm Green Hasson Janks (GHJ), we explore key factors for successful board governance of nonprofit organisations.
+Through a recent study Board Governance: The Path to Nonprofit Success by our Los Angeles-based HLB firm, we explore key factors for successful board governance of nonprofit organisations.

 Strong board governance includes understanding the risks across the organisation.
 To manage risk, nonprofits should be considering taking a proactive approach to their strategic planning processes.
 A good strategic plan casts a wide net and includes a wide array of tactics like alternative funding sources, increasing the nonprofit’s visibility via marketing, conducting outreach to leaders in the community and partnering with other nonprofits to reduce costs and increase impacts.

 Our research showed that fundraising performance at the board level is frequently noted as an area needing improvement, and fundraising is arguably the hardest and most important issue for boards.
 However, just 25 percent of survey respondents said the majority of their boards were actively involved in fundraising.
 A board’s give-or-get policy is a never-ending topic of debate, but the subject matter experts agree that there should be a defined policy, and it should be enforced.
 Board members need to fully understand what is expected of them when they join a board.

 The report also looks at how nonprofit boards are raising the stakes in the areas of strategy and risk and engagement.
 Survey respondents reported that just 42 percent of board members fully understand their organisation’s programs and only 58 percent of board chairs set clear expectations for new board members.
 Clearly, there is room to grow in the area of board governance.